0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/Java.md

 - User running the process
 - ...

-When analyzing Java application it's also always good searching
+When analyzing Java application it's also always good searching:
 - the `WEB-INF` folder → which is the Java’s default configuration folder path
 - `web.xml` → a deployment descriptor file which determine how URLs map to servlets, which URLs require authentication, and other information
 ```xml